Cadmos-finance/Stake2Care-sc/README.md

 - ✔ `depositToken()` should revert with `NotImplementedError`
 - ✔ Only owner can set AutoCollectThreshold
 - ✔ Depositor can mint shares by sending ETH via `mint()` of `impactVault` and then withdraw
-- ✔ `collectDonations` is timelocked for 1 day after second deposit
+- ✔ `collectDonations` is timelocked for 3 days after second deposit
 - ✔ `collectDonations` does not update pending surplus if it is below autoCollectThreshold
 - ✔ `collectDonations` can be called with custom minimalTransfer to bypass minimalCollectAmount